 I am an individual seeking legal assistance.
-Can the Pro Bono Program provide a student volunteer to assist me?
+Can the Pro Bono Program provide a student volunteer or attorney to assist me?

 The Center for Patient Partnership is an educational advocacy center.
 Student advocates provide free advocacy services to anyone with a serious or life-threatening illness, regardless of income or residence.
 Students are supervised by interdisciplinary faculty and staff.